Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 Reasons to avoid

-I tried this one myself and can back up the company's claim of visibly-whiter teeth in just three days as I saw a color change to my own in less than a week.
+I tried this one myself and can back up the company's claim of visibly-whiter teeth in just three days as I saw a colour change to my own in less than a week.
 While I don't have very stained teeth, I do drink both red wine and coffee so, naturally, my teeth are a little darker.
-I didn't notice any difference after the first brush but after using the paste for three days, I did notice some changes to the color of my teeth - as did those around me.
+I didn't notice any difference after the first brush but after using the paste for three days, I did notice some changes to the colour of my teeth - as did those around me.
 My teeth weren't brilliant white but they were a lot brighter than before, with some minor stains between my teeth gone as well.

 Apart from the slightly chemical taste, which you soon get used to, this paste is really pleasant to use and you only need a pea-sized amount for a full two minutes of brushing.
 I noticed the foaming effect on my teeth straight away and while it won't be a sensation everyone likes, I felt like it made sure I was covering every one of my teeth and the paste went a lot further in this form than traditional toothpaste.